 (1 cr.)
 Introduces cadets to the personal challenges and competencies that are critical for effective leadership.
-Cadets learn how the personal development of life skills such as critical thinking, goal-setting, time management, physical fitness and stress management.
+Cadets learn how the personal development of life skills such as critical thinking, goal-setting, time management, physical fitness and stress management relate to leadership, officership and the Army profession.

-management, physical fitness and stress management relate to leadership, officership and the Army profession.
-The focus is on developing basic knowledge and comprehension of Army leader attributes and core leader competencies while gaining a big picture understanding of competencies while gaining a big picture understanding of ROTC, its purpose in the Army and its advantages for the student.
+The focus is on developing basic knowledge and comprehension of Army leader attributes and core leader competencies while gaining a big picture understanding of ROTC, its purpose in the Army and its advantages for the student.